Lameguy64/PSn00bSDK/README.md

 PSn00bSDK falls under the terms and conditions of the Mozilla Public License.
-A quick summary of this license is that PSn00bSDK can be used freely in both free and open source projects and commercial closed source projects.
-But if modifications to the SDK were made as part of the development of such projects such changes must be contributed back in return.
+A quick summary of this license is that PSn00bSDK can be used freely in both free and open source projects and commercial closed source projects as projects using PSn00bSDK does not necessarily have to follow the MPL as well.

+If modifications to the SDK were made as part of the development of such projects that enhance its functionality, such changes must be contributed back in return.

 ## Credits